ThinkingJoules/distributed-web-data/tokenless-blockchain.md

 These chains would be used as a central, permissionless database to describe labels we use in the data model for this overall project.
 These labels don't *need* a blockchain, but the 'central' (known network, with a way to find the entire set of participants) creation avoids the need to crawl the web and 'find' other labels.
 This has the added benefit of being *able to* reject things that have a namespace collision (if desired — however, I think we probably need to allow collisions of 'shortnames').
 It also allows an easy way to follow updates to previous descriptions.

 I think something like this could also be used for the PKI chain, as well as for dealing with non-repudiable data.
+These two usecases would need to scale to high throughput.
+The PKI chain is particularly interesting, as each users PKI is effectively a signature chain that simply needs to be widely observed to ensure the signature chain is following rules for proper key updates.

 # Tokenless
 Given the purpose above, I would want the core protocol permissionless and accessible.
 Acquiring tokens to pay txn fees or use the network is NOT accessible enough.
 It creates too much friction for onboarding.